 without Pilot Kit

 QUESTIONS?
 Contact us to discuss your aviation goals and learn how we can help you achieve them!

-*Books and supplies are extra.
-Requires payment in full prior to commencement of the course.
+*Requires payment in full prior to commencement of the course.
 Payments can be made by Cash, Visa, MasterCard or Debit Card.

 Transport Canada’s Air Personnel Training and Licensing information portal.